HelanaNady/DataStructures/Stacks.md

 ----
 ## LinkedStack

-check this if you can't see, to figure the need for a copy constructor: </br>
+check this if you can't seem to figure the need for a copy constructor: </br>
 [Shallow copying vs deep copying](https://www.geeksforgeeks.org/shallow-copy-and-deep-copy-in-c/) </br>

 ```cpp